taw00/writing-resources/Documents/on-fonts.md

   - Heading and Frontmatter: Surprise!
 Use the same font for everything.
 * _Publishing_
   - Text body: EB Garamond, Cormorant Garamand Medium, Cardo (11pt), Libre Caslon Text (10pt), or Crimson Text
-  - Headings: Fira Sans Book, TeX Gyre Pagella (Palantino-like), Overpass, Crosextra Carlito, Montserrat, or Avería Sans (or Serif) Libre (the Avería fonts are almost too unique).
+  - Headings: Fira Sans Book, TeX Gyre Pagella (Palantino-like), Overpass, Crosextra Carlito, Montserrat, or Avería Sans/Serif Libre (the Avería fonts are almost too unique).

 **For print (Google Docs)**
-* Submission (12pt. always): Croscore Tinos (or, see above: Arimo, Carlito, or Noto Mono)
+* _Submission (12pt. always):_ Croscore Tinos (or, see above: Arimo, Carlito, or Noto Mono)
-* Publishing: Don't use Google Docs for documents targeting publication except maybe short essays or flash fiction and then only if the text doesn't need to be justified (and therefore properly hyphenated).
+* _Publishing:_ Don't use Google Docs for documents targeting publication except maybe short essays or flash fiction and then only if the text doesn't need to be justified (and therefore properly hyphenated).

+**For the web**
-**For the web:** I maintain three websites using these fonts:
+I maintain three websites using these fonts (they change a bit frequently):
 1. <!--tf-->Text: Cardo and Fira Mono / Headings: Fira Sans Book
 2. <!--tr-->Text: Crimson Text and Fira Mono / Headings: Fira Sans Book
 3. <!--er-->Text: Libre Caslon Text and Fira Mono / Headings: Avería Sans Libre<br />
-   Used for select blog posts (not inclusive): Chilanka, Fira Sans Book, Crimson Text, Croscore Cursor, Overpass, Overpass Mono
+   Used for select blog posts (non-inclusive): Chilanka, Fira Sans Book, Crimson Text, Croscore Cursor, Overpass, Overpass Mono

 ## Fonts: Draft &#x27F6; Submission

-### The big three: Times New Roman, Courier New, and Arial/Helvetica
+### The big three:<br />&emsp;Times New Roman, Courier New, and Arial/Helvetica

 **Times New Roman.** Times is a proportional serif font for which writers, editors, everyone have settled on as _the_ default standard for submission.
 Or just about everyone.
 And heck, even if self-publishing, Times is a safe and reliable font choice for your book as well.
 Times is a readable and reasonably attractive font.

 **Courier New.** Courier is a monospace serif font that _used_ to be the standard for drafting and submission.
 Typewriters produced documents in courier font; therefore, manuscripts were expected to be submitted in that format.
 Only recently has this legacy font died off as the preferred choice of editors.
 We no longer use typewriters nor do we submit hard-copy manuscripts.
 Even that Luddite of Luddites, Wendell Berry, submits a manuscript to his publisher in digital format.
 He handwrites his manuscripts (in pencil) and then his wife types it up on a typewriter, then they pay someone to enter it into a word processor which then gets submitted to his agent/publisher electronically.
 There may be some editor out there that still prefers your manuscript be submitted in a monospaced serif font, but it's highly unlikely.

-**Arial/Helvetica** Rumor has it that some editors prefer the copy be in a sans-serif font.
+**Arial/Helvetica.** Rumor has it that some editors prefer the copy in a sans-serif font.
 They are crazy people, but if so, Arial (or Helvetica or Calibri) is the typical choice.

 Times New Roman®, Courier New, Arial®, Helvetica®, Calibri®, etc. are trademarked brand names for a certain set of designs.
 Designs where the type foundries that own them (Monotype for most of these) essentially have a proprietary lock on, if not the design, the trademark (note, Courier New is somehow different in a way I don't understand).